kenmazaika/kenmazaika/README.md

 My name is Ken.
 Great to meet you!

 I'm [CTO](https://www.linkedin.com/in/kenmazaika/) at [Hello Metropolis](http://hellometropolis.com/).
-We're a DevOps platform that helps engineering teams build software faster.
+We're a DevOps platform that helps engineering teams ship quality work faster.

 Before that, I was Director of Engineering at _Trilogy Education_, which acquired the company I co-founded _Firehose Project_, where I was the CTO.